| 14 min read

 Full diagnosis and per-provider patterns are in our MX and certificate mismatches guide.

-TLS-RPT reports show certificate-host-mismatch.
+TLS-RPT reports show certificate-host-mismatch (RFC 8460 §4.3.1).
 The TLS certificate presented by your mail server during the SMTP STARTTLS handshake does not include the MX hostname in its Subject Alternative Names.

-This is different from the certificate on the mta-sts subdomain (issue #1).
-This is the certificate on the actual mail server that receives email.
+That certificate is separate from the certificate on the mta-sts subdomain in issue 1.
+This check is about the actual mail server that receives email.

 Common scenario: your hosting provider’s mail server has a certificate for mail.hostingprovider.com, but your MX record points to mail.yourdomain.com.
 The certificate does not cover your hostname, so MTA-STS validation fails.